 In addition, an increasing number of social media users are looking to their doctors to actively share information about new drugs, benefits of new medications and treatments, and updates on specific illnesses.

-60% of social media users report that they trust what doctors post on social media.
+60% of social media users8 report that they trust what doctors post on social media.

 By engaging in social media about health-related topics, people are able to share their stories and experiences, as well as find treatment recommendations and options that have worked for others in similar medical circumstances.
 Social media provides a massive, active network for pharma data collection.